webtor-io/embed-sdk-js/README.md

 ENDED           |  The media has reach the end
-SEEKING         |  The seeking attribute is set to true indicating that seeking has started SEEKED          |  The seeking attribute is set to false indicating that seeking has ended IDLE            |  The player is ready fot the first play
+SEEKING         |  The seeking attribute is set to true indicating that seeking has started SEEKED          |  The seeking attribute is set to false indicating that seeking has ended IDLE            |  The player is ready for the first play

 Every event has following fields: